 Current Official Attendees

-Stan Duncan was appointed as chair of the GICC in June 2013.
+Stan Duncan was appointed by the Governor as chair of the GICC in June 2013.
 In 2015, Mr. Duncan retired from Henderson County where he served as the county assessor and tax collector and oversaw the Land Records / Mapping section.
 Previously he served for more than 20 years as a Valuation Specialist for the NC Department of Revenue.
-He is the current President of the North Carolina Tax Collectors’ Association and Past President of the NC Association of Assessing Officers.
+He has served as president of the North Carolina Tax Collectors’ Association and the NC Association of Assessing Officers.
 He is the first Council chair with local government experience.

 The Center for Geographic Information and Analysis is staff to the NC GICC, and maintains this website.
 Contact staff at email@example.com